 Meanwhile, Spain’s quest for gold and territory in the Northwest continued, with the next explorers reaching the present-day Oregon coast in January 1603.
 Through these early explorations, the Pacific Northwest began to emerge from the mists of imagination.
 The Northwest was becoming a known place on crude maps, but despite the lure of the imagined Northwest Passage more than 100 years would pass before Spain or any other nation would attempt such an exploring voyage again.

-In 1778, Captain James Cook, the famed British explorer who made three voyages to the Pacific, missed the mouth of the Columbia altogether.
-Arriving on the Pacific coast after having discovered the Hawaiian Islands, which he named in honor of his friend the Earl of Sandwich, Cook first sighted land in the vicinity of Newport, Oregon, on the present-day central Oregon coast.
+In 1778, Captain James Cook, the famed British explorer who made three voyages to the Pacific, missed the mouth of the Columbia altogether on his third voyage.
+Arriving on the Pacific coast after having discovered the Hawaiian Islands, which he named in honor of the Earl of Sandwich, First Lord of the Admiralty, Cook first sighted land in the vicinity of Newport, Oregon, on the present-day central Oregon coast.
 He described the land and named Cape Foulweather, a few miles north of Newport, and then, having accurately described the weather in the naming of the rocky headland, was blown out to sea and did not see land again for about two weeks.
 [We were] “unprofitably tossed about for the last fortnight” he wrote in his journal for March 21, 1778.
+His instructions for the voyage made clear that he was not to explore any openings, such as the Columbia, if he had seen it, until he reached 65 degrees north.
+Like other explorers before him, he was searching for the Northwest Passage to the Atlantic, and it was believed to have its western entrance at about that latitude.

-All of these explorers missed the mouth of the Columbia until John Meares sighted it in July 1788 while on a fur-trading voyage from Nootka Sound.
-Meares sighted and named Mount Olympus and then coasted south to take a look at the big bay and surge of fresh water discovered by the Spaniard Heceta in 1775.
+John Meares was the next to sight the mouth of the Columbia, in July 1788 while on a fur-trading voyage from Nootka Sound.
+Meares sighted and named Mount Olympus and then coasted south to take a look at the big bay and surge of fresh water observed by the Spaniard Heceta in 1775.
 Meares was a former British naval officer who first visited the Northwest coast two years earlier on a voyage in search of sea otter pelts.
 He arrived off the mouth of Heceta’s bay on July 5.
-He attempted to cross the bar, but encountered huge and dangerous breakers.
+He attempted to cross the bar, but encountered huge and dangerous breakers, just like Heceta.
 Then he stood off, waiting for the sea to calm and eventually decided there was no river.
 On July 6, 1788, he named the northern cape Disappointment, a name that stands to this day.
 He named the bay Deception.
 He wrote in his journal, “We can now assert that there is no such river.”
 He arrived back at Nootka on July 26.

 Four years later, he would be proven wrong.